PavanMudigonda/jacoco-reporter/README.md

-This Action allows you to specify your JaCoCo Code Coverage XML Path, and then generate a markdown report from the test results.And Then it attaches it to the Workflow Run as a Check Run.
+This Action allows you to specify your JaCoCo Code Coverage XML Path, and then generate a markdown report from the test results and then it attaches it to the Workflow Run as a Check Run.

 Here's a quick example of how to use this action in your own GitHub Workflows.